aleena-jaison/HTML-Form/README.md

 ### Usage

 1. Open the form in your browser.
-2. Fill out the form with your name, email, password, select a country, choose your gender, and opt into the newsletter if desired.
+2. Fill out the form with your name, email, password, select a country, choose your gender, and opt getting response back if desired.
 3. Click the "Submit" button.
 4. After submission, the form will be hidden and a thank-you message will appear.